vpatel22/topline-pro-takehome/README.md

 4. Add a lot of styling to make everything look a lot nicer
    - Card components for each image after a search
    - Better formatting for the user details and image tags on the image details page
+5. Allow the "Return to Home" button to maintain where the user was before they navigated to the specific image's details page.